-Asset Performance Measure Description Baseline 2019 Actual 2-Year Target (2019) 4-Year Target (2021) Bridge Structures 60% 57.0% N/A ≥ 50% Bridge Structures Percent of NHS Bridges in Poor condition as a percentage of total NHS bridge deck area Bridge Conditions are based on the result of inspections on all Bridge structures.
-Bridges rated as "Poor" are safe to drive on; however, they are nearing a point where it is necessary to either replace the bridge or extend its service life through substantial rehabilitation investments 4.0% 0.3% N/A ≤ 5% Interstate NHS Percentage of NHS pavements in Good condition Interstate pavement rated as good will be considered for potential pavement preservation treatments to maintain the "good" rating 44.0% 46.5% ≥40% ≥ 40% Interstate NHS Percentage of NHS pavements in Poor condition Pavement conditions are measured through field inspections.
+Asset Performance Measure Description Baseline 2019 Actual 2-Year Target (2019) 4-Year Target (2021) 2-Year Target (2023) 4-Year Target (2023) Bridge Structures Percent of NHS Bridges in Good condition as a percentage of total NHS bridge deck area Bridges rated as "Good" will be evaluated as to cost to maintain Good condition.
+Bridges rated as "Fair" will be evaluated as to cost of replacement vs. rehabilitation to bring the structure back to a condition rating of Good.
+60% 57.0% N/A ≥ 50% ≥ 50% ≥ 50% Bridge Structures Percent of NHS Bridges in Poor condition as a percentage of total NHS bridge deck area Bridge Conditions are based on the result of inspections on all Bridge structures.
+Bridges rated as "Poor" are safe to drive on; however, they are nearing a point where it is necessary to either replace the bridge or extend its service life through substantial rehabilitation investments 4.0% 0.3% N/A ≤ 5% ≤ 5% ≤ 5% Interstate NHS Percentage of NHS pavements in Good condition Interstate pavement rated as good will be considered for potential pavement preservation treatments to maintain the "good" rating 44.0% 46.5% ≥40% ≥ 40% ≥ 40% ≥ 40% Interstate NHS Percentage of NHS pavements in Poor condition Pavement conditions are measured through field inspections.
 Pavements in "poor" condition are in need of work due to either the ride quality or due to a structural deficiency.
-10.0% 0.8% ≤12% ≤12% Non- Interstate NHS Percentage of NHS pavements in Good condition Non-Interstate NHS pavements in "good" condition will be evaluated for potential preservation treatments 47.3% 67.5% ≥ 50% ≥ 60% Non- Interstate NHS Percentage of NHS pavements in Poor condition Non-Interstate NHS pavements in "poor" condition are in need of major maintenance.
+10.0% 0.8% ≤12% ≤12% ≤12% ≤12% Non- Interstate NHS Percentage of NHS pavements in Good condition Non-Interstate NHS pavements in "good" condition will be evaluated for potential preservation treatments 47.3% 67.5% ≥ 50% ≥ 60% ≥ 60% ≥ 60% Non- Interstate NHS Percentage of NHS pavements in Poor condition Non-Interstate NHS pavements in "poor" condition are in need of major maintenance.
 These will be evaluated for potential projects.
-1.1% 0.8% ≤10% ≤10%
+1.1% 0.8% ≤10% ≤10% ≤10% ≤10%